The Nuts and Bolts of Colonics

 A colonic helps with the elimination of the waste that is transiting the colon on its way out.

-How frequently should one get a colonic?
+How often should one get a colonic?
 Any times that are particularly beneficial?

 As with many other practices that can be beneficial, there are people who use colonics in the wrong way.
 I mostly recommend colonics to people who are doing a cleanse, and only during the program: Under these conditions the body may need to expel greater amounts of mucus-y waste fast, which can otherwise cause constipation.
 Some people have certain conditions that make it hard for the colon to eliminate its accumulated waste, and they benefit from colonics, but are also generally under the care of a gastroenterologist.